 As a result, “the American Gastroenterological Association guidelines for GERD recommended against the use of acid-suppression therapy for acute treatment of patients with potential extraesophageal GERD syndromes (laryngitis, asthma) in the absence of typical GERD symptoms” cited in this study, Optimal treatment of laryngopharyngeal reflux disease.

 Why PPIs Do Not Work For LPR

 A proof of principle supporting this idea is the use of fundoplication surgery for LPR.
-A 2011 study titled Impact of Nissen fundoplication on laryngopharyngeal reflux symptoms showed that LPR patients who underwent the surgery reported a 73 to 83 % improvement of voice fatigue, chronic cough, choking episodes, sore throat, lump in throat, and throat clearing.
-Even asthmatic symptoms showed improvement, though to a lesser extend (60%).
+A 2011 study titled Impact of Nissen fundoplication on laryngopharyngeal reflux symptoms showed that LPR patients who underwent surgery reported a 73 to 83 % improvement of voice fatigue, chronic cough, choking episodes, sore throat, a lump in the throat, and throat clearing.
+Even asthmatic symptoms showed an improvement, though to a lesser extend (60%).

 A Natural And Science-Based Alternative for LPR

 To keep all these (pepsin, bile salts, bacteria, and pancreatic enzymes) non-acid components where they belong, we need to address the root cause of reflux, which I firmly believe is SIBO (small intestinal bacterial overgrowth) and/or dysbiosis (an imbalance of gas-producing intestinal bacteria).
 Several potential underlying conditions can promote SIBO and dysbiosis, but the single biggest problem is the over-consumption of hard-to-digest carbohydrates for most people.